Towerism/personal-site/content/about.md

 # About me

-I am Senior Front End Engineer at Joyent, a subsidiary of Samsung.
-I am the tech lead for the Client team of the Samsung Private Cloud development group.
-I design and implement solutions for complex problems.
-I use technologies such as Vue.js, Nuxt, Pinia, HTML, SCSS.
+As a seasoned senior front-end engineer at Joyent (a Samsung subsidiary), I work on the client team within the Samsung Private Cloud development Group.
+My days are filled with designing and implementing innovative solutions for complex challenges, leveraging technologies like Vue.js, Nuxt, Pinia, Node.js, GraphQL, HTML, and SCSS.

-When I'm not at work, you can find me tinkering around with tech at home, detailing my cars, and spending time with my wife.
+Beyond work, I’m an avid tech tinkerer, a car-detailing enthusiast, and a devoted husband.